darwins-challenge/fly-me-to-the-moon/manuscript/Parsers.md

 [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL) is a

-> is a computer language specialized to a particular application domain.
+> computer language specialized to a particular application domain.

 We will make use of a _internal DSL_, i.e. a DSL embedded in Rust.
 This will save us work, because we are leveraging the Rust parser.